 The Committee on Ministry was impressed that the feedback showed significant statistical preference for the top 4 Emergent Properties of the 10 originally discovered.
 The Committee than worked to define and unpack these Top 4 Emergent Properties more fully.
 It also was brought to the Committee’s attention that there was not enough time during the conversation, nor opportunity to sufficiently review the 23 Covenant Statements, to be able to identify people’s top choices.

 The Committee responded in late January by creating the Congregational Covenant Survey which asked members and friends to study the top 4 Emergent Properties more clearly and confirm their preference as well as to study the top 23 Covenant Statements and indicate which they believe speak most directly to MPUUCs aspirations, intentions and need.

-On Saturday morning, February 6 at 9:30, eight people joined the Committee on Ministry to hear the Committee’s findings on the results of the survey and dive a little deeper into what Covenantal Statements seem the best fit for Mission Peak.
-The Data collected regarding which of the Possible 23 statements resonated for Mission Peak (and why) is captured in this Feb 6 Conversation Data Spreadsheet.
+From feedback at the January 10 Congregational meeting, it became clear that some further processing would be appreciated regarding some of the Emergent Properties and the specific Covenant Statements we felt would be most helpful to our specific moment in MPUUC’s pursuit of Beloved Community.
+We shared the summarized feedback we received and set a date for Conversation 2.5 on Saturday morning, February 6, 2021 at 9:30.
+We had eight people join the Committee on Ministry to hear the Committee’s findings on the results of the survey and dive a little deeper into what Covenantal Statements seem the best fit for Mission Peak.
+The Data collected regarding which of the Possible 23 statements resonated for Mission Peak (and why) was very helpful.
+This is captured in the Feb 6 Conversation Data Spreadsheet.
 This data is summarized in the Feb 6 Covenant Conversation Summary.

 The Committee on Ministry is Colleen Arnold, Terri King, Alan Davis and Rev. Greg Ward.